 What I don’t do in terms of promoting my courses on Udemy, is to send promotional emails outside of launches on special occasions only.

 As a student, I do get a lot of those emails from instructors that continuously send two promotional emails per month with coupons for all of their courses, but I find as a student that those emails are repetitive and ineffective.

-I do remember trying to send this type of email a couple of times to see if they worked, and the results were very underwhelming.
+I do remember trying to send this type of email a couple of times to see if it worked, and the results were very underwhelming.

 The truth is that if the discount coupon does not come on a special occasion, like a one-time launch or a yearly event where people are willing to spend a bit more than usual, then the results of the promotion are not going to be that great.

-So based on my experience, I can’t recommend systematically promoting your courses every month using promotional emails, but instead to do that much less frequently, in order to ensure that your promotions remain effective.
+So based on my experience, I can’t recommend systematically promoting your courses every month using promotional emails but instead do that much less frequently, to ensure that your promotions remain effective.